-‘Star Wars: Episode 8’ Rumors: Yoda Helps Rey Train, Luke’s First Words Debunked
+‘Star Wars Episode 8’ Rumors: Yoda Helps Rey Train, Luke’s First Words Debunked

 — Daniel Miller (@DanielNMiller) March 9, 2017

 There was also a scene in the clip where Rey gives the lightsaber to Luke.
-This is believed to be the direct follow-up the ending of Star Wars: The Force Awakens.
+This is believed to be the direct follow-up the ending of Star Wars: Episode 7.
 It takes place on the seaside cliff in Ahch-To and should precede Luke’s question about who Rey is.

 Miller said that there was no dialogue uttered in this particular sequence, but this does not confirm that the “Who are you” scene is where Luke strikes his first conversation with Rey in Star Wars: Episode 8.